azmozaffari/Transformer/README.md

 Run main.py

-The code use mnist dataset for training and test.
+The code uses mnist dataset for training and testing.